-Blueprint was founded at UC Berkeley in Spring 2013.
-Since then we started scaling our impact and further mission by establishing chapters in different colleges around the world.
+Redprint was founded at UC Berkeley in Spring 2013.
+Since then we started scaling our wrath and spreading disruption by establishing tech for evil in different colleges around the world.

 It’s true that non-profits lack technical resources to do their meaningful work.
 It’s also true that tech can’t solve global challenges.
 Therefore, we are creating collaborative spaces both for NPOs and aspiring technologists to make positive changes together!